“There is still goodness in world. Goodness in people that comes when you least expect it.

 And he was going to die.
 And worse yet, he was going to die hating me.

 Because I called.
 And as the phone rang, I consciously thought to myself that if the dispatcher who answers the phone is a jerk, I am going to lose it.
 I am a 9-1-1 police and fire dispatcher myself.
 I know we get busy.
 I know we have to separate ourselves from the calls, but I just knew that the person on the other line was going to dictate my entire night.
-Because I was on the edge of a breakdown, and how this person treated me was going to determine if I had one that night or not.
+I was on the edge of a breakdown.
 I was already so tired of people not being able to help.
 I just needed somebody, anybody to help him.

 When the dispatcher answered, I answered the questions.
 Name.
 Address.
 Phone number.
 And then he said, ‘My name is Jeff.
 Tell me exactly what happened.’